 Package your message in some kind of subtle story, whether you relay how your machine helps small companies save thousands or how your safety protocol saves lives.
-This is will be much more effective than an old-school sales pitch.
+This will be much more effective than an old-school sales pitch.
 (But don’t overdo it.
 Users can tell when they’re being manipulated.)

 Make a lasting impression that sets you apart from competitors.
 If your video is engaging and directly useful, people may watch it repeatedly and may even share it with their industry circle.
-At that point, no one’s thinking about your specific deals and sales prices; they just want to do business with you and learn more about your offerings.

 3. Use Keywords In Your Title